-Packed with enough treasures and pleasures, London entices with superb museums, royal pageantry, and exciting theater, shopping, and nightlife.
-Its iconic sights include the Houses of Parliament, Westminster Abbey, the Tower of London, and the British Museum, but parks and pubs offer satisfying diversions as well.
+Packed with treasures and pleasures, London entices with superb museums, royal pageantry, and exciting theater, shopping, and nightlife.
+Its iconic sights include the Houses of Parliament, Westminster Abbey, the Tower of London, and the British Museum, but parks and pubs offer memorable diversions as well.

 Stonehenge and Avebury